 Configuration settings is always a thorny subject.
 That's because different developers have different preferences on how to do this.
 In the .NET world, you have the app.config and web.config depending on the project type.
-Then you can also use ConfigR or even static XML/JSON files.
+Then you can also use [ConfigR](GHOST_URL/introduction-to-configr-the-solution-to-all-your-application-configuration-problems/" target="_blank) or even static XML/JSON files.
 Another option is to store these settings in the database.
 There's is no right or wrong answer and you should use whatever works best.
-However, I recently started working with a new team, where things are not as straightforward when it comes to configuration settings.
-The application is a standard ASP.NET …[read more]
+However, I recently started working with a new team, where things are not as straightforward when it comes to configuration settings. …[read more]

 Showing all posts tagged: 'web.config'